PrinceOfIgor/GemmCUDA/README.md

 conda install -c nvidia cuda-python

-conda install -c conda-forge openpyxl
+conda install -c openpyxl

 conda install -c libffi  Pandas doesn't load this dependency properly

 conda install -c cupy

-## Create and active from the environment.yml (will take some time to install all dependencies)
+## Create and activate from the environment.yml (will take some time to install all dependencies)
 ## Cupy required downgrading to Python 3.9.18, please import the environment using Anaconda and profit from my headaches

 conda env create -f environment.yml

 conda activate GemmCUDA

 # Running with different matrix sizes:
 From the Anaconda admin prompt, navigate to the repo: